Why does the UK have so many potholes? Pothole causes, repairs, and how to make a claim

 In our fluctuating climate, potholes are very common on UK roads.
-But they can cause havoc on car tyres, wheels and suspension systems, leaving drivers with costly repairs.
-We explain how to report them, fix them and claim compensation if you fall foul of them
+But they can cause havoc to vehicles, leaving drivers with costly repairs.
+We explain how to report them, fix them and claim compensation.

 Potholes are a nightmare – they can cause damage to vehicles, pose risks to cyclists, and even lurk on your own driveway.
 Here, we explain what causes them, how to report them (and claim compensation if your car gets damaged) and how to fix them yourself if one crops up near you.